arm-developer-tools/windowsperf/wperf/README.md

 ## Sampling with Arm Statistical Profiling Extension (SPE)

 WindowsPerf added support (in `record` command) for the Arm Statistical Profiling Extension (SPE).
-SPE is an optional feature in ARMv8.2 hardware that allows CPU instructions to be sampled and associated with the source code location where that instruction occured.
+SPE is an optional feature in ARMv8.2 hardware that allows CPU instructions to be sampled and associated with the source code location where that instruction occurred.

 > :warning: Currently SPE is available on Windows On Arm Test Mode only!

 You can use the same `--annotate` and `--disassemble` interface of WindowsPerf with one exception.
-To reach our to SPE resources please use `-e` command with `arm_spe_0//` options.
+To reach out to SPE resources please use `-e` command with `arm_spe_0//` options.
 For example:

 ```
 >wperf record -e arm_spe_0//` -c 0 --timeout 10 -- cpython\PCbuild\arm64\python_d.exe -c 10**10**100